 1 cup spelt flour = 1/2 barley flour.

 Einkorn flour is also a type of spelt flour, but it has a different gluten structure.
 It is more nutrient-rich and not as heavy on the digestive system as regular flour, which makes it the best possible substitute for spelt.

 Einkorn flour has a delicate, nutty flavor and a unique aroma that works in everything from salads to soups, but it shines best in dishes that will benefit from its light texture, such as pancakes or waffles.
 However, keep in mind that einkorn flour does not absorb water as well as spelt, so you may need to reduce the amount of water in your recipe to make the dough.

-1 cup spelt flour = 1 cup einkorn flour (with about 1/3 cups less water).
+1 cup spelt flour = 1 cup einkorn flour.
+(With about 1/3 cup less water).

 5. Kamut Flour

 Kamut flour is a type of wheat flour made by milling an ancient grain called Khorasan, which is similar to durum wheat flour.
 It is higher in protein, fiber, and essential vitamins and minerals compared to other types of wheat flour.
 It has a deliciously buttery and nutty flavor that really elevates any dish it is used in.